 In the Dry Season

-Most of the key safari regions of Africa have long dry seasons when little rain falls.
+Most of Africa's key safari regions have long dry seasons when little rain falls.
 The latter part of the dry season is a classic time to see large numbers of animals.
 Seasonal waterholes dry up, obliging wildlife to head for rivers and scarce permanent water supplies.
 Vegetation becomes sparser, grasses die down and your field of view increases.

 The dry season is most popular.
 You should plan early as small exclusive lodges are booked well in advance.